Lisa Unruh

 Lisa Unruh (born 12 April 1988) is a German athlete who competes in recurve archery.

 Unruh represented Germany at the 2016 Summer Olympics in Rio de Janeiro winning the silver medal.
-Her Silver medal was the first individual medal in archery her country has ever won at the Olympic Games.
+Her silver medal was the first individual medal in archery her country has ever won at the Olympic Games.

 She represented Germany at the 2020 Summer Olympics, winning a bronze medal in the team archery event.

 Career

 Lisa Unruh started internationally in 2006, at the European Championships in 2006 she got the German team to fourth place.
 Unruh has won team medals at European and World Indoor Championships and World Cup stages, and an individual medal at the 2012 Indoor World Cup.
 In 2014, she qualified for the World Cup Final in Lausanne for the first time.

-In 2017, Unruh won the gold medal at The World Games 2017 in Wroclaw, Poland.
+Unruh won the gold medal at the 2017 World Games in Wrocław, Poland.

+Personal life

+Lisa Unruh is married to fellow archer Florian Unruh (né Kahllund).